2006 ABC Supply / A. J. Foyt Indy 225

-The 2006 ABC Supply / A. J. Foyt Indy 225 was an IndyCar Series motor race held on July 23, 2006, in West Allis, Wisconsin at the Milwaukee Mile.
-It was the tenth round of the 2006 IndyCar Series and the third running of the event.
+The 2006 ABC Supply / A. J. Foyt Indy 225 was an IRL IndyCar Series motor race held on July 23, 2006, in West Allis, Wisconsin at the Milwaukee Mile.
+It was the tenth round of the 2006 IRL ndyCar Series and the third running of the event.
 Tony Kanaan, driving for Andretti Green Racing, won the 225-lap race from the fourth position.
 Marlboro Team Penske driver Sam Hornish Jr. finished second and Vision Racing's Tomas Scheckter finished third.

 Hélio Castroneves won the pole position by setting the fastest lap of qualifying.
 He led the first 31 laps until he was passed by Kanaan, who held the lead until making a pit stop on lap 74.
 He reclaimed the lead two laps later.
 Dario Franchitti took the lead soon after a restart on lap 109 before being overtaken by Kanaan 26 laps later.
 Kanaan continued leading until being overtaken by Marco Andretti on lap 141, though Kanaan moved back into the lead on the 180th lap.
 He maintained his lead until the race ended, giving him the win.
 There were four cautions and eight lead changes between six drivers during the race.

-Kanaan's win was the seventh of his IndyCar career and his first of the season.
+Kanaan's win was the seventh of his IndyCar Series career and his first of the season.
 The result tied Kanaan and Vítor Meira, who retired from the race after crashing, for fifth place in the Drivers' Championship.
 Hornish Jr. extended his championship lead from five points to twenty-five points over second-place driver Scott Dixon, while Castroneves and Dan Wheldon remained third and fourth, respectively, with four races left in the season.